-humans, in a specific geographic area.
+Native vegetation: Vegetation that exists naturally, without intervention by humans, in a specific geographic area.

-Natural Resources: Resources provided by the natural environment, including air, water soils wetlands heaches flood plains forests fisheries wildlife and air, water, soils, wetlands, beaches, flood plains, forests, fisheries, wildlife, and any other such environmental resource identified by Florida Statute for conservation and protection.
+Natural Resources: Resources provided by the natural environment, including air, water, soils, wetlands, beaches, flood plains, forests, fisheries, wildlife, and any other such environmental resource identified by Florida Statute for conservation and protection.